-Users can be disabled if they no longer need or should have access to the site by unchecking the "Enabled" box next to the user's privilege selector.
-Disabling allows you to remove that user from you User Plan (freeing up a user license), without affecting the site history.
+If they no longer need or should have access to the site, users can be disabled.
+Users are disabled by unchecking the "Enabled" box next to the user's privilege selector.
+Disabling allows you to remove that user from your User Plan (freeing up a user license), without affecting the site history.

 All online communities and forums have rules and guidelines, and there are consequences for breaking them.
-The 'Moderate' button next to any user will take you to a menu of moderation actions.
-Each moderation action includes a description of what happens when applied to a user, ranging from simply removing reputation points to banning a member for whatever amount of time is seen fit.
+The Moderate button opens a menu of moderation actions.
+Each moderation action includes a description of what happens when it is applied to a user.
+The actions range from removing reputation points to banning a member for whatever amount of time is deemed appropriate.

 Though the other moderation tools are more self-explanatory, there is a lot more to banning someone than meets the eye.
-Banning a member should be a last resort option, exercised only when someone shows a complete lack of desire to comply with site rules or guidelines.
+Banning a member should be a last resort option.
+Banning should only be exercised when someone shows a complete lack of desire to comply with the site rules and/or guidelines.

 Banning invalidates a user's login for a specified amount of time.
 That person will automatically be logged out and will not be able to log in or have any interaction on the site.

-If the banned user attempts to log in again, the message "This account has been temporarily suspended" will be displayed and the login attempt will be denied.
+If the banned user attempts to log in again, the message "This account has been temporarily suspended" displays and the login attempt will be denied.
 Once the duration specified by the banning administrator has elapsed, the user's email address becomes valid and login/community interaction are restored.